 There is significant uncertainty related to third-party coverage and reimbursement of newly approved products.
 In the United States, third-party payors, including government payors such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs and biologics will be covered and reimbursed.
 The Medicare and Medicaid programs increasingly are used as models for how private payors and government payors develop their coverage and reimbursement policies.
-It is difficult to predict what the CMS will decide with respect to coverage and reimbursement for fundamentally novel products, as there is no body of established practices and precedents for these types of products.
+It is difficult to predict what the CMS will decide with respect to coverage and reimbursement for fundamentally novel products.
 Moreover, reimbursement agencies in the European Union may be more conservative than CMS.
 For example, several cancer drugs have been approved for reimbursement in the United States and have not been approved for reimbursement in certain European Union Member States.
 It is difficult to predict what third-party payors will decide with respect to the coverage and reimbursement for our product candidates.

 Outside the United States, international operations generally are subject to extensive government price controls and other market regulations, and increasing emphasis on cost-containment initiatives in the European Union, Canada and other countries may put pricing pressure on us.
 In many countries, the prices of medical products are subject to varying price control mechanisms as part of national health systems.
 In general, the prices of medicines under such systems are substantially lower than in the United States.
 Other countries allow companies to fix their own prices for medical products, but monitor and control company profits.
 Additional foreign price controls or other changes in pricing regulation could restrict the amount that we are able to charge for our product candidates.
 Accordingly, in markets outside the United States, the reimbursement for our products may be reduced compared with the United States and may be insufficient to generate commercially reasonable product revenues.
-Further, as discussed above, United States regulators are contemplating a MFN Model under which Medicare Part B reimbursement rates would be calculated for certain drugs and biologicals based on the lowest price drug manufacturers receive in Organization for Economic Cooperation and Development countries with a similar gross domestic product per capita.